GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-agenda.md

       <div class="desktop:grid-col-9 tablet:grid-col-9 cell lt-olive agenda-description padding-1">
         <!--<span class="session-type">title</span> -->
         <span class="session-description">
-          <p>Select one of four virtual exhibition tracks where accessibility consultants and IT companies will showcase their accessibility products and services that support indivduals with disabilities.
-Each showcase is 10-minutes, with a 5-minute transition period to allow attendees to transition between tracks.</p>
+          <p>Select one of the four virtual exhibition tracks (A through D, below) where accessibility consultants and IT companies will showcase their accessibility products and services that support indivduals with disabilities.
+Each vendor presentation will be 10-minutes in length including any questions, with a 5-minute transition period between each to allow the next vendor to cue up their presentation and allow attendees to transition between tracks as desired.
+Background information on each vendor can be found at the bottom of this page below the agenda.</p>
         </span>
         <div class="speaker-info padding-top-1">
           <span class="session-type text-highlight">Track A:</span>